blocksmither/ttest/solidity/README.md

 # Preinstallation
 You will need to install eth-brownie with pip.

+# Prequisites

+Before compiling or running tests you will need to source the `.env` file.
+Check the INFURA ID and other variables before proceeding.

 # Compiling

-Before compiling you need to source the `.env` file.
-Check the INFURA ID and other variables before proceeding.

 To compile run the following
 `source .env && brownie compile`